Delilovic/n8n-nodes-robotframework/README.md

 ### Overview
 ![1_overview.png](screenshots/1_overview.png)

 The workflow shown in the image consists of four nodes: a trigger node, two Robot Framework nodes, and a Telegram node.
-The trigger node starts the workflow when the “Test workflow” button is clicked.
+The trigger node starts the workflow when the **`Test workflow`** button is clicked.
 The first Robot Framework node handles the login process, while the second validates that the login was successful.
 Finally, the Telegram node sends a notification confirming the successful login and provides the URL of the website.

 ### Login Node Details
 ![2_login_node.png](screenshots/2_login_node.png)

 When we open the Login node, we see the Robot Framework script area, where the code for automating the login process is written.
-In this example, we have selected the Include Log HTML option to ensure an execution report (log.html) is generated after the script runs.
+In this example, we have selected the **`Include Log HTML`** option to ensure an execution report (log.html) is generated after the script runs.

 As the node has already been executed, the log.html file is now available for download on the Output panel, providing a detailed log of the execution.

-There is also an option to toggle Include Other Input Fields, which would pass variables from the previous node to the script.
+There is also an option to toggle **`Include Other Input Fields`**, which would pass variables from the previous node to the script.
 However, since the previous node is a trigger node without any relevant data to pass, this option has been left disabled.

 ![3_login_node_code.png](screenshots/3_login_node_code.png)